frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 song: name=elitemobs:ice_queen.end_transition length=14328->name=elitemobs:ice_queen.end_loop length=28657
 ```

-This will play the song ice_queen.end_transition for 14328 ticks and then transition to ice_queen.end_loop for 28657 ticks and loop the end_loop.
+This will play the song ice_queen.end_transition for 14328 milliseconds and then transition to ice_queen.end_loop for 28657 milliseconds and loop the end_loop.

 This allows bosses to have an "intro" or "transition" song and then a main track that loops.